Programs/Upper Secondary/Combined Phys + Chem

 Answering the wrong half — Phys vs Chem mix-up

 Combined papers blend chemistry and physics in adjacent sections.
-Students grab a chemistry formula on a physics question (or vice versa) and the whole part-question collapses.
+Students grab a chemistry formula on a physics question (or vice versa) and the whole part-question is lost.
 "I thought heat was a chemistry thing."
-Costs 3-4 marks per slip, and it happens 2-3 times per paper.
+Can cost 3-4 marks per slip, and it happens 2-3 times per paper.
 Fix: a keyword-spotting drill at the top of every Combined question — underline "energy/bonds/reaction" (chemistry side) and "force/pressure/acceleration/current" (physics side) — then apply each subject's own method, formula, and units.

 !